-Communicating only in 1s and 0s may sound limiting at first but people have been using sequences of on and off to transmit messages for a long time.
+Communicating only in 1s and 0s may sound limiting at first but people have been using sequences of ‘on’ and ‘off’ to transmit messages for a long time.
 In Victorian times, for instance, people used the telegraph to send ‘dots’ (short signal) or ‘dashes’ (a longer signal) by changing the length of time a switch was on.
 The person listening on the other end would then decipher the binary data written in Morse code into plain English.
 Transmitting a message over telegraph could take a while, much longer than a message relayed over the telephone for instance, but in today’s digital age this is not a problem because digital data can be decoded in an instant by computers.
-In binary, 01100001 could be the number 97, or it could represent the letter ‘a’.
+In binary, 01100001 could be the number 97, or it could represent the letter ‘a’

 Digital storage has several advantages over analog much in the same way digital communication of information holds advantages over analog communication.
 Perhaps the clearest example of why digital storage is superior to analog is resistance to data corruption.
 Let’s look at audio or video tapes for a moment.
-To store data, a thin plastic tape is impregnated with particles of iron-oxide which become magnetized or demagnetized in the presence of a magnetic field from an electromagnet coil.
+To store data, a thin plastic tape is impregnated with particles of iron oxide which become magnetized or demagnetized in the presence of a magnetic field from an electromagnet coil.
 Data is then retrieved from the tape by moving it past another coil of wire which magnetizes certain spots around the tape to induce a voltage.

-If were to use analog techniques to store data, like representing a signal by the strength of magnetization of the various spots on the tape, we’d run into a lot of trouble.
+If we were to use analog techniques to store all of our data, like representing a signal by the strength of magnetization of the various spots on the tape, we’d run into a lot of trouble.
 As the tape ages and magnetization fades, the analog signal will be altered from its original state when the data was first recorded.
 Moreover, any magnetic field can alter the magnetization on the tape.
 Since analog signals have infinite resolution, the smallest degree of change will have an impact on the integrity of the data storage.